alvinylt/gopher/README.md

 ## Testing

 The client program is tested with the class server and a local Motsognir server.
-The logs are included for record:
+The logs are included for the record:
 - [Example 1](assets/output1.txt)
 - [Example 2](assets/output2.txt)